-Like many stews, this one–called a daube in France–is best served the next day.
-In fact, some cooks heat and cool it over several days for maximum flavor.
-If you can’t wait, no problem.
-You’ll find it utterly irresistible right out of the pot.–Paula Wolfert
+Like many hearty stews, this daube is best served the day after you make it.
+In fact, some cooks gently heat and cool it over several days for maximum flavor.
+If you can’t wait, though, no problem.
+You’ll find it utterly irresistible right out of the pot.
+Originally published on May 5, 1999.–David Leite

-“Daube” sounds ridiculously more sophisticated than “beef stew,” doesn’t it?
-Funny how just about everything sounds more enviable in French, including wine.
-The best wine to use in this beef stew recipe, er, daube recipe is one from the same region as the ingredients–and no, we don’t mean the wine aisle of your local supermarket.
-Stick with something from the South of France.
-A lovely Côtes du Rhône would do quite nicely–and inexpensively.
+“Daube” sounds incomparably more sophisticated than “beef stew,” doesn’t it?
+Actually, come to think of it, just about everything sounds more esteemed in French, including wine, n’est-ce pas?
+The best wine to use in this beef stew—or rather, daube—is something from the same region as the ingredients, namely the South of France.
+A lovely Côtes du Rhône would do quite nicely—not to mention inexpensively.